RSutton16/Java/README.md

 StatBaseball (WIP) I have revised this game about 4 times, but my most recent version, V3, got deleted, so I am restarting...

-Pong - This was a project me and a buddy worked on together, its not all my code for this project, this was also my first game that had graphics.
+GameLoop - I have been doing research for using a game loop in games, so this is on research made for a reliable gameLoop, this is not all my code, but I understand why everything is the way it is.